-We welcome the first cohort of students to the program in the fall of 2023
+We welcome the first cohort Fall of 2023!

 Gain a 4 year bachelors degree in nursing at Fort Lewis College in partnership with CU Anschutz Nursing.

 All 4 years of the Nursing program are at the Fort Lewis College campus.
 We will deliver courses primarily in-person.